 Building Code Act municipal financial reporting regulations recognize the legitimacy of creating a municipal reserve fund(s) to manage Building Code responsibilities.
 While the Act does not prescribe a specific methodology for determining an appropriate reserve fund, municipalities have developed building permit reserve funds providing service stabilization.
-The City of Mississauga currently has a building permit reserve fund is approximately \$2.8 million.
+The City of Mississauga currently has a building permit reserve fund established for this purpose.
+The 2015 year-end balance within the reserve fund is approximately \$2.8 million.